jmcgover/vimrc-lang/README.md

 - Airline
   - How do I get this to work everywhere?
   - Should I even care about this?
+- What should I just make myself?
+    - Scripts
+    - Plugins
+- What should I do about shitty colorschemes?
+- What basic stuff can I port into IDEs for their `vim` plugins?
+    - Overleaf/ShareLaTeX
+    - VSCode
+    - PyCharm
+    - Eclipse

 ## Non-Goals
 - Install `vim`
 - Configure NeoVim